biocorecrg/RNAseq_course_2019/docs/module1.md

 <img src="images/fastqc.png" width="800"/>

-Here we provide an example of a **bad dataset**.
-As you can see the average quality drops towards the 3'-end.
+Here we provide an example of a **bad sequencing**.
+As you can see, the average quality drops towards the 3'-end.

 <img src="images/bad_fastqc.png" width="800"/>